Dev-Ritchie/alx-pre_course/README.md

 My first readme
-This is my first commit in github
+This is my first commit in github as a software engineer